Dear Boss,

 It’s always helpful to search your network for connections to companies you’re targeting, but it’s especially important when you’re searching from afar.
 Having an insider flag you to the hiring manager can get your application attention when it otherwise might have been passed over.

-Doing all of the above can do a lot to counter the disadvantage your location otherwise puts you at.
+Doing all of the above can go a long way to countering the disadvantage your location otherwise puts you at.
 That said, sometimes long-distance job searches can be really hard, and people end up having to move to the new area before they can secure employment.
 That’s not always possible financially (and I realize you said it’s not an option for you), and it’s especially tricky when you don’t have a specific place in mind beyond “just not my current city.”
 But sometimes that’s the reality of it.
 I don’t think you’re at that point yet, though.
 Try the advice above first and see if it changes your results, and good luck!